September 2008 (Part 2)

 Is there anything we can do to help?

-Yes, you can help much by giving her hope, by telling her that cancer can be cured and many people have been cured of cancer.
+Yes, you can help much by giving her hope, by telling her that cancer can be overcome and many people have overcome cancer.
 You can find some testimonials from my website.

 My sister-in-law would probably feel uncomfortable if I mentioned to her about chi kung as I am not a doctor and wouldn't be qualified to give her advice.
 I believe she will be undergoing surgery to try and remove the cancer.
 After the operation they treat her with chemotherapy, I think.
 Would it be best for me not to mention anything about chi kung to her but support her in any way I can?